Mentoring

 Teaching

 I’ve been able to teach a diversity of lab and lecture courses both at UCDavis and University of Chicago with ranging in focus from genetics to cell biology to ecology!
-I love helping students think critically about the science they’re learning about.

 I also developed an Introductory R workshop for underrepresented students interested in data science along with Dr. Kristin Lee and Erin Calfee that we’ve taught at UC Berkeley and UC Davis.
 You can check out our materials here.
 We’re gathered the below picture after teaching an iteration of this workshop at UC Davis!